BenMinch/MIP/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the MIT License for more details.

-`python MIP_AI.py -i testout.csv -o AI_out.csv`

-### Outputs
-1. This AI is trained to give you a description of your protein in 4 words or less.
-It will store this in a column called function.
-This program can also take some time (about 5 seconds per protein).